FDA 101: Smoking Cessation Products

 - Products Not Containing Nicotine

-If you want to quit smoking, you'll need willpower—and perhaps the aid of a product that's intended to help you beat the addiction.
+If you want to quit smoking, you’ll need willpower—and perhaps a product that’s intended to help you beat the addiction.

 The Food and Drug Administration (FDA) has approved a variety of smoking cessation products.
 These include prescription medicines as well as over-the-counter (OTC) products such as skin patches, lozenges, and gum.

-Smoking cessation products are regulated through FDA’s Center for Drug Evaluation and Research, which ensures that the products are effective and that their benefits outweigh any known associated risks.
+Smoking cessation products are regulated through FDA’s Center for Drug Evaluation and Research, which ensures that the products are safe and effective and that their benefits outweigh any known associated risks.

 While these products are intended to help you quit smoking and improve your health, it’s important to know how they work and what side effects they may cause.

-Beating the addiction to smoking will bring you a multitude of benefits.
-Not only will you lower your risk of getting various cancers, including lung cancer, you'll also reduce your chances of suffering from heart disease, stroke, emphysema, and other serious diseases.
-Also, stopping will help prevent heart disease and lung cancer in people who are subjected to your second-hand smoke.
+Overcoming the addiction to smoking will bring you a multitude of benefits.
+According to the National Institutes of Health, not only will you lower your risk of getting various cancers, including lung cancer, you’ll also reduce your chances of suffering from heart disease, stroke, emphysema, and other serious diseases.
+Also, quitting will help prevent heart disease and lung cancer in people who otherwise would be exposed to your second-hand smoke.

-Although there are benefits to quitting at any age, it is important to quit as early in life as possible to avoid getting one of these serious illnesses caused by smoking.
+Although there are benefits to quitting at any age, it is important to quit as early in life as possible to avoid getting one of the serious illnesses caused by smoking.

-- if you do not quit smoking, you have a one out of two chance of dying of a smoking-related disease
+- if you do not quit smoking, you have a 50 percent chance of dying of a smoking-related disease

-Nicotine replacement products are one type of smoking cessation product.
+Nicotine replacement is one category of smoking cessation product.
 Designed to wean your body off cigarettes, they supply you with nicotine in controlled amounts while sparing you from other chemicals found in tobacco products.

-As you go about quitting smoking, you may experience symptoms of nicotine craving and withdrawal.
-These symptoms—which include an urge to smoke, depression, trouble sleeping, irritability, anxiety, and increased appetite—may occur no matter which method of stopping you choose.
+As you go about quitting smoking, you may experience symptoms of nicotine withdrawal.
+These symptoms—which include a craving, or urge, to smoke, depression, trouble sleeping, irritability, anxiety, and increased appetite—may occur no matter which method of stopping you choose.

-If you are under 18 years of age and want to quit smoking, you should talk to a health care professional about the potential for using nicotine replacement therapies.
+If you are under 18 years of age and want to quit smoking, you should talk to a health care professional about potential use of nicotine replacement therapies.

-OTC nicotine replacement products are sold under brand names and private labels, and as generic products.
-They are approved for sale to persons 18 years of age and older.
+OTC nicotine replacement products are approved for sale to persons 18 years of age and older.
+These products are available under brand names and sometimes as generic products.
+They include:

-- skin patches available as generics known as transdermal nicotine patches, as private-label products, and under the brand names Habitrol and Nicoderm.
-These patches are affixed to the skin, similar to how you would apply an adhesive bandage
+- skin patches known as transdermal nicotine patches.
+These patches are affixed to the skin, similar to how you would apply an adhesive bandage.

 Prescription-only nicotine replacement products are available only under the brand name Nicotrol and are available both as a nasal spray and an oral inhaler.